 What Canada’s “Investment Canada Act” Says?

 Canada is gradually becoming one of the most preferred destinations for the companies to set their headquarters at.
-The country has equivalent powers to The Committees of Foreign Investment in the United States or CFIUS to go through and review all the acquisitions of the Canadian businesses under its Investment Canada Act.
-According to this act, the Canadian government has full rights to review all the investments that may be injurious or unprofitable to the national security.
+The country has equivalent powers to The Committees of Foreign Investment in the United States or CFIUS to go through and review all the acquisitions of the Canadian businesses under.
+Its Investment Canada Act according to this act, the Canadian government has full rights to review all the investments.
+Which may be injurious or unprofitable to the national security.

 Latest Technology leading to New Challenges for Regulators